How do I find my robots.txt file?

 Disallow: /

-then check your settings under: Settings > Reading and look for Search Engine Visibility.
+Then check your settings under: Settings > Reading and look for Search Engine Visibility.

 If the box Discourage search engines from indexing this site is checked, WordPress will generate a virtual robots.txt preventing search engines from accessing the site.